This homemade vegan Italian cannoli recipe will take you straight to Sicily, the motherland of authentic cannoli siciliani.

 Ingredients for the vegan cannoli filling

-Sugar: use regular white sugar for authentic cannoli taste and texture.
-You could replace it with other sweeteners, like brown sugar, or syrups, but we don't see the point as the recipe will only be a little bit healthier, but a lot worse in taste and texture.
+- Sugar: use regular white sugar for authentic cannoli taste and texture.
+You could replace it with other sweeteners, like brown sugar, or syrups.

-Dark chocolate chips: get the small ones that look like little drops.
-Make sure they are vegan.
+- Dark chocolate chips: get the small ones that look like little drops.

 Ingredients for the vegan cannoli shell

-Flour: use cake flour to get a shell that is light and crisp like the traditional cannoli shell.
-You could replace it with other less refined flours, but you won't get a light shell.
+- Flour: use cake flour to get a shell that is light and crisp like the traditional cannoli shell.
+You could replace it with other less refined flours.

-Fat: we use our homemade margarine for this recipe.
-We make it by blending together 100 ml of sunflower seeds oil and 50 ml of soy milk.
-You can also use store bought margarine or vegan butter.
+- Fat: we use our homemade margarine for this recipe.
+We make it by blending together 100 ml of sunflower seed oil and 50 ml of soy milk.
+You can also use store-bought margarine or vegan butter.

-Cacao powder and cinnamon: we use them to give colour and aroma to the dough.
-Use both.
-Some people add vanilla, we don't like it in our shells.
+- Cacao powder and cinnamon: we use them to give color and aroma to the dough.

-Oil for frying: in the traditional cannoli recipe, people fry the cannoli in lard. since our cannolis are vegan, we do them without lard, and instead we fry them in vegetable oil.
-Pick a frying oil that can handle high temperatures.
+- Oil for frying: in the traditional cannoli recipe, people fry the cannoli in lard.
+Since our cannolis are vegan, we do them without lard, and instead, we fry them in vegetable oil.
+We use sunflower or peanut oil.